Want to join our team? See here for vacancies.

 Thom is an Associate Professor of Law and Finance at the University of Oxford, and Founding Director of the Oxford Sustainable Law Programme (SLP).
 At Oxford, he is also affiliated with the Smith School of Enterprise and the Environment, the Oxford Martin School, and the Institute for New Economic Thinking at the Oxford Martin School.

-Friederike (Fredi) is associate director of the Environmental Change Institute, University of Oxford, and an Associate Professor in the Global Climate Science Programme.
+Friederike (Fredi) is a Senior Lecturer in Climate Science at the Grantham Institute for Climate Change and the Environment, one of Imperial's six hubs for research, innovation and influence on global challenges.
 Her main research interest is on extreme weather events such as droughts, heat waves and storms, and understanding whether and to what extent these are made more likely or intense due to climate change.
-She leads several projects understanding the impacts of man-made climate change on natural and social systems with a particular focus on Africa and India.

-Rupert is a DPhil Candidate at the University of Oxford.
-With Dr Fredi Otto, Rupert helps to co-ordinate the SLP's research and engagement on climate science and its use in the law.
+Rupert is a Research Associate at the University of Oxford and helps to co-ordinate the SLP's research and engagement on climate science and its use in the law.
 His research focuses on the development of scientific evidence for environmental litigation and methodological advancements in climate change attribution science.

 Director, Commonwealth Climate and Law Initiative